 While some will experience little to no difficulty during this time, many unwelcome symptoms can accompany the menopausal transition such as hot flushes/flashes, night sweats, insomnia, vaginal dryness and itching, sexual dysfunction, anxiety and depression.

 Across the world, prevalence studies have reported that depression is experienced by 28-40% of menopausal woman .
 When split into the transitory stages, the prevalence is the lowest in the premenopausal period and is relatively similar across the perimenopause and the postmenopausal period .
 Sadly, there is very little research surrounding menopausal depression even though it can be debilitating for those who experience it.

 Unfortunately, there is no one established cause of menopausal depression at the moment.
 There is however research attempting to explain and understand how depression emerges during this period of time.

-Other factors that have been suggested to be involved in the emergence of depression during the menopause include a difficulty to cope with the stressors of mid-life, difficulty with a partner, age, employment status and struggling with the other menopausal symptoms such as hot flushes or the insomnia .
+Other factors that have been suggested to be involved in the emergence of depression during the menopause include difficulty coping with the stressors of mid-life, difficulty with a partner, age, employment status and struggling with the other menopausal symptoms such as hot flushes or insomnia .